A Content Health Check assesses an organization’s:

-We deploy a unique Content Strategy Analytics assessment.
+We also deploy our proprietary Content Strategy Analytics assessment.
 The survey portion solicits input from content users regarding the efficacy of existing content for their purposes.
 The analytics indicates which strategy elements are strong and weak.
 Then, it correlates specific strategy initiatives with key content criteria.
 You see what to do.
 You know that work will improve your content.

 An effective Content Health Check helps you identify your current maturity state.
 It provides inputs to decisions for improvement road maps in each area.This feedback will accelerate your progress up each maturity curve.